florianmilc/rtd-mkdocs/docs/publishing/rtd_publish.md

 3. On the **Project** site, click **Build version**.

     **Result:** Building and publishing process begins.
-When it is complete, a message appears
+When it is complete, a message appears informing that the build is complete.

     ![Build Complete](../img/rtd-mk-6.png)